dcowden/featurescript/README.md

 FeatureScript is a way to extend [Onshape](http://www.onshape.com/featurescript) with really cool custom features.
 Sadly, Onshape does not provide a 'featurescript store' that lists all of the really good ones.

-The official Onshape list of FeatureScripts is https://www.onshape.com/featurescript.
-It is not comprehensive or categorized.
+The official [Onshape list of FeatureScripts](https://www.onshape.com/featurescript) is not comprehensive or categorized.

 Please [log an issue](https://github.com/dcowden/featurescript/issues/new) or submit a Pull Request if you have changes you recommend.